chrisgleissner/jutil/README.md

 ```

 As per the example above, if you have a very large data structure, you may want to use the `startRow` and `endRow` builder methods
 to only print the specified range.
+You can also set the maximum cell width (defaults to 100) and control the wrap-aroud of long cells (enabled by default).

-Likewise, if you have very long columns, you can limit their printed lengths with the `maxCellWidth` method.
+Newlines are supported and tabs are rendered as 8 spaces.

 ### 3rd Party Adapters